TheBestTvarynka/tbt/content/posts/rpc-encryption-sspi-kerberos/index.md

 _**Note**.
 The full code is available here: RPC decryptor [github/TheBestTvarynka/trash-code/rpc-decryptor](https://github.com/TheBestTvarynka/trash-code/tree/feat/rpc-kerberos-encryption/rpc-decryptor)._

 I didn't explain the decryption process in detail, but it is completely the reverse of encryption.
-Look at the scheme below (you may need to zoom or open it in a new tab):
+Look at the scheme below (you may need to zoom in or open it in a new tab):

 ![](./rpc-decryption-full-diagram.png)

-As you can see, the decryption process is reversed encryption process (obviously, makes sense).
+As you can see, the decryption process is a reversed encryption process (obviously, makes sense).
 Time to start implementing it.
-We start from the Wrap Token construction and splitting it into header and encrypted part.
+We start with the Wrap Token construction and split it into the header and encrypted parts.

 ```rust
 fn decrypt(key: &[u8], key_usage: i32, message: &mut [SecBuffer<'_>]) {